TOEFL 2026 Writing

 Jaclyn Caruana, MBA

 Co-Founder of Epic Exam Prep and one of Europe's leading experts in international exam preparation.
-She has prepared students for the TOEFL, Digital SAT, GMAT, and GRE for over 15 years across Barcelona, Madrid, Milan, Zurich, and online worldwide, teaching both quantitative and verbal sections.
+She has prepared students for the TOEFL, Digital SAT, GMAT, and GRE with over 25 years of combined expertise across Barcelona, Madrid, Milan, Zurich, and online worldwide.
 She holds an MBA and is the author of SAT Desmos Hacks: The EPIC Method.
-Her YouTube channel has 30,000+ subscribers at @epicexamprep.
-Content reviewed and final-edited by Jaclyn on July 7, 2026.
+Her YouTube channel has 40,000+ subscribers at @epicexamprep.
+Content reviewed and final-edited by Jaclyn on July 17, 2026.

 Frequently asked questions